Lusitano G.C.

 Lusitano Ginásio Clube, MHC, also commonly known as Lusitano de Évora (abbrev.
-Lusit. Évora), is a Portuguese sports club based in Évora competing in the Liga 3 (Portugal), the third tier league in the Portuguese football system.
+Lusit. Évora), is a Portuguese sports club based in Évora competing in the Liga 3, the third-tier league in the Portuguese football system.
 Founded on 11 November 1911 by a group of high school and commercial school youngsters in the house of professor Dâmaso Simões at Rua das Fontes, No. 3 in Évora as Lusitano Académico, it subsequently became Lusitano Futebol and finally Lusitano Ginásio Clube in 1925.
 The club's home ground is the Campo Estrela in Évora, purchased in 1931.

 Lusitano entered the 1952–53 Primeira Divisão, finishing up 7th in their first season ever.
 The club competed for 14 consecutive seasons in the Primeira Divisão, its major period of success in the 1950s and 1960s, earning an honorable 5th place in 1956/57, and reaching the semi-finals of the Taça de Portugal twice.
 After relegation in 1966 the club went through a period of decline, never regaining access to the Portuguese top flight ever again and even descending to regional championships.
 The club is still today in the top teams with the most presences in the Portuguese League and the 14th with more consecutive presences.

 Recently the club became nacional champions by winning the Campeonato de Portugal, in a final held at the National Stadium in June 2025.